You are reading the State of New Jersey Job Descriptions. This is not a Job Vacancy Announcement.

 Assists in coordinating formal hearings conducted by staff members.

-Assists in formulating policies and procedures covering all investigations as
+Assists in formulating policies and procedures covering all investigations as directed by the department or agency.

 Participates in investigations conducted on behalf of the department or agency.